jakkaj/ravenswood/docs/deploying_the_bits.md

 This parameter is then passed in to all `kubectl` commands.

+### Test the cluster

+During deployment the clusters output their kubectl config files:

+- ACS Kubectl configs are stored in `/builds/$ver/acs_kubeconfig.json`
+- AKS Kubectl configs are stored in `/builds/$ver/aks_kubeconfig.yaml`

+You can enable these by entering `export KUBECONFIG=/fullpathtofile`.

+### 1.deploy_toplology.sh

+Once the services are deployed, ZooKeeper, Nimbus, the services, configs, heartbeat and Storm UI will be deployed.
+The next stage is to deploy a test topology.

+In this system, toplogies are baked in to Docker containers and deployed using DevOps practices.
+No commands are ever run on the cluster directly.

+Running `/deployment/Scripts/1.deploy_toplology.sh' will take the current topology

 # Chart Operation

 Each of the charts has a `values.yaml` file that outlines the values (with samples) that will be used by the template generation.
 These values are modified by the scripts during deployment.